-At the time of publishing this draft, the prices for lasmiditan, rimegepant, and ubrogepant were not available.
-We therefore estimated the prices of lasmiditan, rimegepant, and ubrogepant for the model based on an opinion article that stated lasmiditan was anticipated to have a 10% premium to branded Imitrex and that ubrogepant would have a 20% premium to branded Imitrex.
-Although not included in the article, we applied the same premium to rimegepant as was suggested for ubrogepant.
+At the time of publishing this report, the prices for lasmiditan, rimegepant, and ubrogepant were not available.
+We therefore estimated the prices of lasmiditan, rimegepant, and ubrogepant for the model based on an opinion article that estimated that ubrogepant would have a 20% premium to branded Imitrex.57 We applied the same premium to lasmiditan and rimegepant.
 All estimates generated in the model used these placeholder prices.
-Costs for sumatriptan and eletriptan were derived using wholesale acquisition cost (WAC) from Redbook and shown in Table 4.9.
-Aligning with the ICER Reference Case (http://icer-review.org/wp-content/uploads/2018/07/ICER Reference Case July-2018.pdf), we have used the WAC to price these treatments, as they are currently available as generic medications.
+Costs for sumatriptan and eletriptan were derived using wholesale acquisition cost (WAC) from Redbook and shown in Table 4.8.108 Aligning with the ICER Reference Case (http://icer-review.org/wpcontent/uploads/2018/07/ICER Reference Case July-2018.pdf), we have used the WAC to price these treatments, as they are currently available as generic medications.
+Costs for treatments for the usual care arm were estimated using a prevalent mix of treatments, estimated from Ford et al , and applying WAC prices from Redbook.^{108,109} Since triptans were not indicated for Population 1 and were the comparators for Population 2, we removed triptans from the prevalent mix reported and adjusted the remaining treatments accordingly.
+After the removal of triptans, the resulting mix of treatments and proportion of patients in which they were used were as follows: butalbital/caffeine/acetaminophen (11.3%), ibuprofen (38.2%), naproxen (32.1%), opioids (28.3%).